hlavacs/ViennaEntityComponentSystem/README.md

       //...
     });

-This loop guarantees that any loop iteration contains only valid entities, which are also automatically write locked.
-Due to the write lock, this loop is slightly slower than the C++ version, but you do not have to worry about locking or using the references.
+This loop guarantees that any loop iteration contains only valid entities, which are also automatically write locked, depending on the parameter sync.
+Due to the write lock, this loop is slightly slower than the C++ range based version, but you do not have to worry about locking or using the references.
 The implementation looks like this:

     template<typename C>
     struct Functor;